-With my help, Sonee has now had multiple breakthroughs in her writing and is on the journey to finishing her novel with confidence.
+With my help, Sonee has had multiple breakthroughs in her writing, and is on the journey to finishing her novel with confidence.

-Before coming to me, Sonee knew that she had a problem to fix, and that traditional publishing was a far-off dream.
+Before coming to me, Sonee knew she had a problem to fix, and traditional publishing was a far-off dream.

-Today, Sonee believes that she’s capable of meeting industry standards, and that she’s one step closer to achieving her goal of traditional publication.
+Today, Sonee believes she’s capable of meeting industry standards, and she’s one step closer to achieving her goal of traditional publication.